muhamedkarajic/angular-playground-old/README.md

 # Angular 11 Basic Form

 ## About
-This project includes components such as reactive-input for clearn code arhitecture as well as an extended class of Valudator that offer additional validation rules.
+This project includes autocomplete-input component with is a autocomplete component that can return an object or a specific property of an object.

 ## Packages
 1. ESLint
 2. Prettier
+3. Angular Material

 ## Commands
 1. Starting project by typing `ng serve`